Organ Academy

 Sunday, July 9-Saturday, July 15, 2023

-This intensive, residential program offered to organists ages 13 and up (middle-school students must be accompanied by a parent and live off-campus).
+This intensive, residential program offered to organists ages 13 - 25 (students under 15 years of age must be accompanied by a parent and live off-campus).

 Sessions of daily lessons, master classes, sacred music skills, improvisation, harpsichord, clavichord, and preparation for college auditions and competitions are included in this week.
 Midweek the group tours organs and other sites in Cleveland, then off to Sandusky to Cedar Point Amusement Park!